pauldes/nba/README.md

 # Predicting the NBA Most Valuable Player

 This project aims at predicting the player who will win the NBA MVP award, by modelling the voting panel.
-The [National Basketball Association Most Valuable Player Award](https://en.wikipedia.org/wiki/NBA_Most_Valuable_Player_Award) (MVP) is an annual National Basketball Association (NBA) award given since the 1955–56 season to the best performing player of the regular season.
+The National Basketball Association (NBA) is given since the 1955–56 season to the best performing player of the regular season.
+Until the 1979–80 season, the MVP was selected by a vote of NBA players.
+Since the 1980–81 season, the award is decided by a panel of sportswriters and broadcasters throughout the United States and Canada - more info (here)[https://en.wikipedia.org/wiki/NBA_Most_Valuable_Player_Award].

 Have a look at the last model predictions at [nbamvp.herokuapp.com](https://nbamvp.herokuapp.com) !